ai-forma/forma-docs/src/how-to/dory-traces.md

 6. How much of the 6.6 seconds were spent on each step of the process
 7. Why did the model stop anseering (did it finish? did it reach a limit? was the response flagged as offensive?)
 8. etc.

+## 🚀 Now we can safely scale Dory

+With Observability in place, we can scale Dory without having to guess what it is doing.
+We can inspect its behaviour, improve it, and ultimately deploy it so our users can interact with it.
+Let's start this scaling in [the next section](./workflows.md).